Making the Move from Primary to Secondary School

 You will receive a report each term about your son or daughter’s achievements.
 One is a full report, the others are progress reports.

-During the first term we will be holding a Curriculum evening for Year 7 parents on Thursday 18th October.
+During the first term we will be holding a Curriculum evening for Year 7 parents.
 This meeting will give you the chance to find out about the key subjects your son or daughter is taking and how you can support your child’s progress.

 The most important point to remember is that we operate an ‘open school’ policy.
 You are welcome to come into school at any time if you have any concerns about your son/daughter – academic or social and Mrs McCann will endeavour to meet with you.